26 January, 2026

 Francisco Goya, Fight With Cudgels, 1820-23

-Chris Hedges has just published an essay titled "The Rule of Idiots," which starts with these paragraphs:
+Chris Hedges recently published an essay titled "The Rule of Idiots," which starts with these paragraphs:

 The last days of dying empires are dominated by idiots.
 The Roman, Mayan, French, Habsburg, Ottoman, Romanoff, Iranian and Soviet dynasties crumbled under the stupidity of their decadent rulers who absented themselves from reality, plundered their nations and retreated into echo chambers where fact and fiction were indistinguishable.